Emotional intelligence, unfortunately, isn’t commonly taught.

 - A bit too general for those already familiar with the topic.

-Mind Over Mood focuses on recognising and managing emotional distress, particularly anxiety, depression, and low self-esteem (among others).
+Mind Over Mood focuses on recognizing and managing emotional distress, particularly anxiety, depression, and low self-esteem (among others).
 By understanding how these negative emotions arise, the book argues you can effectively combat them before they take hold.

 In short, this book teaches you how to feel differently by thinking differently.
 CBT is used to rewire your emotional mind to manage these situations better.
 To achieve this, the book contains numerous examples and worksheets for actionable results.